AdityaLab/lstprompt/README.md

 ## Reproducibility
 Coming Soon, we will release the code by 2024-07-11 (Sorry for the delay).
 Please contact hliu763@gatech.edu

+## Trying out LSTPrompt
+Run the quick demo in the `demo.ipynb` notebook.

 ## Contact

 If you have any questions about the code, please contact: